kangaroolove/qt-highdpi-solution/README.md

 To achieve better scaling display, we should use vectorgraph, like svg.
 Moreover, we should use AA_UseHighDpiPixmaps and QIcon to get a clear picture.
 I have done some tests in the code.
 There are some conclusions about combining svg.
 ### conclusions
 - if you use StyleSheet，you have to use image:url, border-image and background-image are error.
-- you should use point size, when you are drawing font.
+- you should use point size throughtout your application, when you are using font.
-- you should use a QPixmap which is produced by QIcon, when you are using a painter to draw pixmaps or decorate buttons and so on.
+- you should use a QPixmap which is produced by QIcon, when you are using a painter to draw pixmaps or decorating buttons and so on.